-The time was 7 am, one hour before the meeting.
-Adella was ready to go explore the colony, when she saw Celeste finish a conversation with Risa.
+The time was 6 am, two hours before the meeting.
+Adella was ready to go explore the colony, when she saw Céleste finish a conversation with Risa.
 Perhaps she had an opinion on what was going on in the Mars colony.

-“Celeste, I’m going for a brief walk to examine the colony for any obvious signs of problems.
+“Céleste, I’m going for a brief walk to examine the colony for any obvious signs of problems.
 I could use your help.
-Can you come with me?”
+Could you come with me?”
 Adella said.